-- project management, data processing or information technology outsourcing services, internal audit, and services that may compromise the independence and objectivity of the external audit. - 2.9 Internal Control refers to the system established by the Board of Directors and Management for the accomplishment of the corporation's objectives, the efficient operation of its business, the reliability of its financial reporting, and faith compliance with applicable laws, regulations, and internal rules. - 2.10 Internal Control System refers to the framework under which internal controls are developed, implemented alone, or in concert with other policies or procedures, to manage and control a particular risk or business activity, or combination of risks or business activities, to which the company is exposed. - 2.11 Internal Audit refers to an independent and objective assurance activity designed to add value and improve an organization's operations.
-It helps an organization accomplish its objectives by bringing a systematic and disciplined approach in the evaluation and improvement of the effectiveness of risk management, control, and governance processes. - 2.12 Internal Audit Department refers to a department, division, team of consultants, or other practitioner(s) that provide independent and objective assurance services in order to add value and improve the corporation's operations. - 2.13 Chief Auditor refers to the position within the organization responsible for internal audit activities.
-In a traditional internal audit activity, this would be the internal auditor.
-In the case where internal audit activities are obtained from outside service providers, the chief auditor is the person responsible for overseeing the service contract, the overall quality of these activities, and follow-up of engagement results.
-The term also includes such titles as general auditor, chief internal auditor, chief audit executive, and inspector general. - 2.14 Independence refers to that environment which allows the person to carry out his/her work freely and objectively. - 2.15 Objectivity refers to unbiased mental attitude that requires the person to carry out his/her work in such a manner that he/she has an honest belief in his/her work product and that no significant quality compromises are made.
-Objectivity requires the person not to subordinate his/her judgment to that of others. - 2.16 Standard for the Professional Practice of Internal Auditing (SPPIA) refers to the criteria by which operations of an internal auditing department are evaluated and measured.
+- f.
+Executive Director refers to a director who has executive responsibility of day-to-day operations of a part or the whole of the organization - g.
+Non-executive Director refers to a director who has no executive responsibility and does not perform any work related to the operations of the Company. - h.
+Non-audit Work refers to other services offered by an external auditor to a corporation that are not directly related and relevant to its statutory audit functions, such as accounting, payroll, bookkeeping, reconciliation, computer, project management, data processing or information technology outsourcing services, internal audit, and services that may compromise the independence and objectivity of the external audit - i.
+Internal Control refers to a process designed and effected by the board of directors, senior management, and all levels of personnel to provide reasonable assurance on the achievement of objectives through efficient and effective operations; reliable, complete and timely financial and management information; and compliance with applicable laws, regulations, and the organization's policies and procedures. - j.
+Internal Audit refers to an independent and objective assurance activity designed to add value and improve an organization's operations.
+It helps an organization accomplish its objectives by bringing a systematic and disciplined approach in the evaluation and improvement of the effectiveness of risk management, control, and governance processes. - k.
+Independence refers to that environment which allows the person to carry out his/her work freely and objectively. - I. Objectivity refers to unbiased mental attitude that requires the person to carry out his/her work in such a manner that he/she has an honest belief in his/her work product and that no significant quality compromises are made.
+Objectivity requires the person not to subordinate his/her judgment to that of others. - m.
+Standard for the Professional Practice of Internal Auditing (SPPIA) refers to the criteria by which operations of an internal auditing department are evaluated and measured.
 They are intended to represent the practice of internal auditing as it should be, provide a framework for performing and promoting a broad range of value-added internal audit activities and foster improved organizational processes and operation.